maikelthedev/maikeldotuk.github.io/pages/cv.md

 ## Job experience

+### Administrator / Support Worker

+<small><span style="color:orange">How did I find it?</span> I mentioned I was looking for work in a social network and someone was looking for someone with my profile, they contacted me, got an interview and the job.</small>

+_Some Person_.
+Currently since February 2018.
+London

+* Proof-reading texts.
+* Controlling the supplies of stationery in the office and ordering more if required.
+* Arranging for office furniture and computers to be fixed or fix them myself.
+* Amending spreadsheets on demand or Word documents.

 ### Freelance Video Editor

 <small><span style="color:orange">How did I find it?</span> It found me, I didn't search for it.
 It was a case of being in the right place on the right time.
 People who knew what I'm capable of with a computer offered it to me and I accepted.</small>